Kielce: Second World War

 During the Polish Defensive War of 1939, the main portion of the defenders of Westerplatte as well as the armoured brigade of General Stanisław Maczek were either from Kielce or from its close suburbs.
 During the German occupation that lasted for most of the Second World War, the city was an important centre of resistance.
 There were several resistance groups active in the town, including Armia Krajowa (AK) and Gwardia Ludowa (GL).

 Following the invasion, the German Einsatzgruppe II entered the city to commit various atrocities against the population, and the occupiers established a special court in Kielce.
+In September–November 1939, the Germans also operated a temporary Dulag transit camp for some 3,000 Polish prisoners of war.
+The POWs were held in poor conditions, there were cases of dysentery and typhoid fever, and 18 POWs were executed by the Germans.
+Local Poles provided food and medicine to the POWs.

 In January and March 1940, the Germans carried out mass arrests of local Poles as part of the AB-Aktion.
 Among the victims were teachers, priests, and local political and social activists, including women.
-Arrested Poles were either imprisoned in the local prison, deported to concentration camps or massacred, with a notable massacre of 63 people committed by the Germans on June 12, 1940, at a local stadium.
-Many Poles from the prison in Kielce were also murdered in the Brzask forest near Skarżysko-Kamienna on June 29, 1940.
+Arrested Poles were either imprisoned in the local prison, deported to concentration camps or massacred, with a notable massacre of 63 people committed by the Germans on 12 June 1940 at a local stadium.
+Many Poles from the prison in Kielce were also murdered in the Brzask forest near Skarżysko-Kamienna on 29 June 1940.
 At least five local Polish boy scouts were killed by the Germans during the war.